Where are classes and labs held?

 What are the employment opportunities for Quinnipiac Physician Assistant Graduates?

 Two sets of statistics help to emphasize the outstanding employment opportunities for physician assistants.
-In 2024 the physician assistant profession was ranked by U.S. News & World Report as the #2 best healthcare job.
-In addition, in 2023 the U.S. Bureau of Labor Statistics listed physician assistants as one of the top occupations with the highest projected percentage change of employment in the next decade, with a predicted increase in jobs of 27% between 2022-2032.
+In 2025 the physician assistant profession was ranked by U.S. News & World Report as the #2 best healthcare job.
+In addition, in 2024 the U.S. Bureau of Labor Statistics website listed physician assistants as one of the top occupations with the highest projected percentage change of employment in the next decade, with a predicted increase in jobs of 28% between 2023-2033.

 More information on job outlook is available at the U.S. Bureau of Labor Statistics website